Hey! So nice to speak with you! Can you tell our readers a little bit more about yourself? Where are you originally from and where do you live now?

 Any shoutouts you want to make?

-Oh man, absolutely!
-First and foremost, I have to give a huge shoutout to my team - Cheloh, my VA who keeps everything running smoothly, and Fel, who handles all the bookkeeping work that honestly used to drive me crazy.
-Without them, I'd still be drowning in emails and spreadsheets instead of focusing on what I love doing.
+First and foremost, I have to give a huge shoutout to my wife Rina, and my kids, Lincoln and Kennedy!
+This is all for you.
+To Cheloh, my VA who keeps everything running smoothly, and Fel, who handles all the bookkeeping work that honestly used to drive me crazy.
 My contractor chefs deserve massive recognition too - Zico, Randolph, Joshua, Lex, Milly, Victor, and Javier.
-These guys don't just cook; they truly understand that Omotenashi philosophy and bring that same passion for creating unforgettable experiences.
-They're not just working for me, they're part of the Roshi family.
-I also want to shout out all the specialty suppliers who make what we do possible - especially the team at International Marine Products in East LA who help me source the incredible seafood that makes our sushi shine.
 And honestly, every single client who's trusted us to come into their home and create something special - you guys are the reason I wake up excited to do this every day.
-Last but not least, shoutout to everyone who believed in this crazy idea of bringing restaurant-quality Japanese dining to people's living rooms, especially during those early COVID days when nobody knew if this would work.
-You took a chance on us, and that means everything.

 Where can our readers learn more about you and your company?